cbonoz/identity23/README.md

 Blockreach
 ---

-A modern Yellowpages for verified web3 individual and business profiles.
+A modern Yellowpages for verified web3 individual and business profiles secured by Onyx and Zksync smart contracts.

-Blockreach is a contemporary platform akin to Yellowpages amd tailored for verified web3 individuals and businesses.
-It serves as a bridge for secure B2B communication, ensuring that both parties can be confident they are contacting an authorized source.
-This assurance is achieved through Blockreach-issued verifiable credentials (VCs) and decentralized identifiers.

 Built for the <a href="https://www.encode.club/digital-identity-hackathon" target="_blank">Encode digital identity hackathon 2023</a> in the FInance & Identity intersection category with B2B payments.